t1gu1/flutter-starter/README.md

 ## Commons commands

 - `flutter run` will run the app on a device.
-(Chosen by the last available?)
+(It will ask which devices if you got few)
 - `flutter devices` will show you your devices list.
 - `flutter run -d {device}` will run on the chosen device.
 - `flutter build {web | ios | android}` will build the app for the chosen platform.